Best strategies to mitigate cyber security incidents

 4. Regularly update software and systems

-Vulnerabilities in software and procedures can be exploited by cybercriminals to gain unauthorised access.
+Vulnerabilities in software and procedures can be exploited by cybercriminals to gain unauthorized access.
 It’s basic security hygiene to update software and systems, helping businesses protect themselves from known vulnerabilities.
-Software providers are constantly improving their software, this is due to a variety of reasons such as system bugs, vulnerabilities, system loopholes and more.
+Software providers are constantly improving their software, this is due to a variety of reasons such as system bugs, vulnerabilities, system loopholes, and more.

-By updating your software and systems, you can stay up to date with the software provider’s defences.
+By updating your software and systems, you can stay up to date with the software provider’s defenses.

 The bottom line

-As a CFO, it’s essential to prioritise cyber security and take proactive measures to safeguard your company and customer data.
-By combining your financial controls and cybersecurity strategy you create a cyber-crime strategy.
-This will mitigate the risk of cyber attacks, protect organisations’ reputations and avoid financial losses or legal fallout.
+As a CFO, it's essential to prioritize cybersecurity and take proactive measures to safeguard your company and customer data.
+By combining your financial controls and cybersecurity strategy you create a cybercrime strategy.
+This will mitigate the risk of cyberattacks, protect organizations’ reputations, and avoid financial losses or legal fallout.

 Want to learn more?
 Join our upcoming webinar on Thursday at 12PM - 1PM AEST April 20th where we explore what happens after a data breach and how it's a problem for financial leaders.